Rahmenordnung/ink_dreams/README.md

 ---

 ## <a name="Media"></a> Media  ##
-All the images used in the project are taken from Google images page and there are free of copyright.
+All the images used in the project are taken from Google images page after searching a list of the best books in Wikipedia and there are free of copyright.

 In this project I used just one image __[link](https://papers.co/ipad/mm13-old-car-street-vintage/)__